lmeijvogel/meter-reader-elixir/README.md

 The current meter-reader service uses a few services to store data:

-### InfluxDB
+### Postgres (Timescale)

 This is my main storage: The web app will query this.
-Currently every measurement is stored (every second D:).
+Currently every measurement is stored.

 ### MySQL / MariaDB